denisecase/datafun-03-analytics/README.md

 ## Review Your Commit History in GitHub

 Check the "Commits" link in GitHub to review your project history.
 Use clear, professional commit messages.

+## TODO

+Areas needing work are highlighted with TODO.

+There are VS Code extensions like TODO Tree that can help with TODO items if you like.

+Experimentation with additional professional tools is encouraged.